 However, online learning can be unstructured and confusing.
 Especially for people with no prior IT Knowledge.
 In writing this article, we hope to help aspiring Web Designers and Coders alike on the journey to learn Web Design.

-Web Design Technologies
+Web Design Languages

-We begin by introducing to you on the various Web technologies that are pre-requisite for every web professional.
+We begin by introducing to you on the various Web technologies and languages that are pre-requisite for every web professional.
 It does not matter which specialization in Web Design and Development you finally choose.
 You will need a basic understanding of these technologies.